 - ICAO roster for ICVM experts and USOAP auditors

-Upon successful completion of the final exam, participants will be enlisted into the ICAO roster of ICVM experts and will be invited to participate in future ICVMs.
+Upon successful completion of the final exam and a positive detailed assessment of their resumes by audit area expert along with a successful informal interview, participants will be enlisted into the ICAO roster of ICVM experts and will be invited to participate in future ICVMs.

-To be a USOAP auditor, participants who have passed the final exam will need to undergo and pass an on-the-job training (OJT) during an on-site audit led by a qualified ICAO staff member.
+To be a USOAP auditor, participants who have passed the final exam will need to undergo the above process for selection and pass an on-the-job training (OJT), once selected to go on mission.
+The on-site audit OJT is led by a qualified ICAO staff member.
 Successful candidates will then be enlisted into the ICAO roster of USOAP auditors and will be invited to participate in future ICVMs and USOAP audits.